 Before we look at what to do, let’s look at why we often end up not speaking the prospect’s language.

 When we sell, we typically follow our instincts for the most part.
 And our instincts typically lead us in a direction of talking about our products, what they do, the company we work for, etc.

 It makes sense for us to want to do this.
-After all, this is what we get paid on and we have quotas looming over our head.
-We also talk a lot about this stuff because this is the majority of the information that we get trained and this what we live and breathe 40 to 60 hours a week.
+After all, this is what we get paid on and we have quotas looming over our heads.
+We also talk a lot about this stuff because this is the majority of the information that we get trained and this is what we live and breathe 40 to 60 hours a week.

 Our Language is Not the Prospect’s Language